cool-firer/transparent-redis-layer/README.md

 ## Usage

-try to get redis data, if key not exists, fill the data to the correspoding key.
+try to get redis data, if key not exists, fill the data to the corresponding key.

 ## Example